Hatshepsut: The woman who dared to become pharaoh

 However, Hatshepsut was not the only wife of the pharaoh.
 The kings of Egypt were expected to have many wives, whom they married as part of international deals with foreign powers.

-While Hatshepsut had the elevated position of the queen, if they didn't produce a male heir, then the next pharaoh could be the son of a lesser wife.
+Even though Hatshepsut was queen, if she didn't produce a male heir for her husband, then the next pharaoh could be selected from the sons of a lesser wife.

-This was the unfortunate experience of Hatshepsut: she only gave birth to two children for Thutmose I.
+While she gave birth to two children for Thutmose II, they were both daughters

-Around the year 1479 BC, Thutmose II died, leaving his two-year-old son, Thutmose III, as the new pharaoh.
+Around the year 1479 BC, Thutmose II died, which left his two-year-old son, Thutmose III, as the new pharaoh.

-A regent was a member of the royal household, usually a child's mother or stepmother, who made decisions on behalf of the pharaoh.
+A regent was a member of the royal household, usually a child's mother or stepmother, who would make decisions on behalf of the pharaoh.

-Once the pharaoh was old enough to rule, the regent would then hand back the powers that had used.
+Then, once the pharaoh was old enough to rule, the regent would then hand back the powers they had temporarily held.

-Hatshepsut was appointed as regent for her stepson, Thutmose III.
-Even though she was in her late teens herself, she could be expected to remain as regent until the pharaoh turned about 15 or 16 years old.
+So, Hatshepsut was appointed as regent for her stepson, Thutmose III.
+She could be expected to remain as regent until the pharaoh turned about 15 or 16 years old.

 As a result, Hatshepsut could exercise the powers of a king for the next 13 or so years.